 Claims of high R-values for reflective products when they are used as under concrete insulation are not supported by any industry or code body accepted testing methods.
 Products installed under concrete slabs cannot reflect heat because there are no air spaces present.

 This entirely depends upon the method of installation.
 If by doubling up one means just adding a second layer of reflective insulation without increasing the number of airspaces, that is if both layers of insulation are in contact with each other, essentially the only increase in thermal value would be the intrinsic R-value of the added layer.
 In the case of a double bubble foil product, that would represent about an added R-1.
 This would not represent an economical insulation option.
 If, however, doubling up were meant to mean dividing the wall cavity into 3 separate and equal air spaces in place of 2 with only one insulation layer, then the result would be an increase in the R-value.

-Radiant Barriers and Reflective Insulation only work in hot regions.
-They are not suitable for use in cold climates.
+Do radiant barriers and reflective insulation only work in hot regions?
+Are they suitable for use in cold climates as well?

 Reflective insulation products excel in hot climates and often are the first choice for insulation in those regions.
 However, they also provide significant benefits in cold climates where they are used alone and/or when used in combination with other insulation materials in specific applications.

 Are ceramic paints as effective as radiant barriers and IRCCs?